|THE WOOTTON FAMILY,|

 My Great Uncle Charles (Charlie) returned to England about the turn of the century.

 [Photo to the right--- he served in the British Army in WWI and participated in the Gallopoli Campaign, a British disaster.
 The red cross on his left arm may indicate he was in the medical corps]

 He decided he could not live with the woman he had married and went 'home'.

 I do not know the particulars of that story, but he did get remarried in England and had a family there.
 His family still lives in the town of Ashington.

-He also had a son who moved to New Zealand.
+He also had two grandsons who moved to New Zealand.
 One of his great grandchildren recently moved to Australia.